4 Easy DIY Garden Soil Tests to Do Now

 • One large garden shovel.

-• Hose or 5-gallon bucket to haul water to the hole.
+• A hose or a 5-gallon bucket to haul water to the hole.

 • One tape measure.